AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/resources_and_references.md

 ## Tools and Templates

-TODO: Ask Matthew to provide a list of resources.
+**TODO:** Ask the Design team to provide a list of resources they would like to include here.

 ## Further Reading